-- 50. In peacetime conditions, movements of NATO forces for exercise purposes normally will not extend beyond 3 regiments and 3 mil. transport A/C, increasing for large exercises to 15 regiments and 15 mil. transp.
-A/C. - 51.
-At present, for occupying GDP positions in times of increased tension, about 20 regiments have to move about 50 km and some 15 regts.
-(1) more than 250 km.
-The authorisation for these movements may be given in accordance with the NATO Alert System at various stages of the system, or even prior to the application of the system.
-At present at least 1 day is required for the move of the 20 regts. and up to 18 days for the remaining 15(1), if authorisation is given to all units simultaneously.
+- In peacetime conditions, movements of NATO forces for exercise purposes normally will not extend beyond 3 regiments and 3 million transport A/C, increasing for large exercises to 15 regiments and 15 million transport A/C. - At present, for occupying GDP positions in times of increased tension, about 20 regiments have to move about 50 km and some 15 regiments more than 250 km.
+The authorization for these movements may be given in accordance with the NATO Alert System at various stages of the system, or even prior to the application of the system.
+At present at least 1 day is required for the move of the 20 regiments and up to 18 days for the remaining 15, if authorization is given to all units simultaneously.